Anton Arensky: Biography

-Arensky was born into an affluent, music-loving family in Novgorod, Russia.
-He was musically precocious and had composed a number of songs and piano pieces by the age of nine.
-With his mother and father, he moved to Saint Petersburg in 1879, where he studied composition privately with Karl Karlovich Zikke (1850-1890) and later at the Saint Petersburg Conservatory with Nikolai Rimsky-Korsakov.
+Arensky was born into an affluent, music-loving family in Novgorod, Russian Empire.
+His father was a doctor and amateur cellist, while his mother was a pianist; Arensky began piano lessons as a child and was composing songs and piano pieces by the age of nine.
+In 1879 he moved with his family to Saint Petersburg, where he studied composition privately with Karl Karlovich Zikke and then entered the Saint Petersburg Conservatory.
+There he studied composition and music theory with Nikolai Rimsky-Korsakov, graduating in 1882 with a gold medal.